desmodev/desmodev.github.io/_pages/about.md

 Welcome!
 I provide professional proofreading and copyediting services to HDR students and academics.

-I have been involved in many aspects of publishing and media production, including proofreading, copy-editing, newspaper sub-editing, archives development, and photographic and video production.
+I have been involved in many aspects of publishing and media production, including proofreading, copy-editing, news sub-editing, archives development, and photographic and video production.
 My doctoral study focused on research methods in visual ethnography and post/subcultural theory.
 I have postgraduate qualifications in ethics and legal studies with a media focus.

 Contact me via [email](mailto:des@desdev.au) or [phone](tel:+:0421733892) to discuss your thesis requirements.